 That’s it!

-See each endpoint for further details.
+See each category/endpoint, below, for further details.

 Used for displaying new content to your device.
 Your device’s refresh rate determines how often this occurs.